How a hacker's typo helped stop a billion dollar bank heist

-DHAKA (Reuters) - A spelling mistake in an online bank transfer instruction helped prevent a nearly $1 billion heist last month involving the Bangladesh central bank and the New York Federal Reserve, banking officials said.
+DHAKA, March 10 (Reuters) - A spelling mistake in an online bank transfer instruction helped prevent a nearly $1 billion heist last month involving the Bangladesh central bank and the New York Fed, banking officials said.

 Unknown hackers still managed to get away with about $80 million, one of the largest known bank thefts in history.

-Four requests to transfer a total of about $81 million to the Philippines went through, but a fifth, for $20 million, to a Sri Lankan non-profit organization was held up because the hackers misspelled the name of the NGO, Shalika Foundation.
+Four requests to transfer a total of about $81 million to the Philippines went through, but a fifth, for $20 million, to a Sri Lankan non-profit organisation got held up because the hackers misspelled the name of the NGO.

-Hackers misspelled “foundation” in the NGO’s name as “fandation”, prompting a routing bank, Deutsche Bank, to seek clarification from the Bangladesh central bank, which stopped the transaction, one of the officials said.
+The full name of the non-profit could not be learned.
+But one of the officials said the hackers misspelled “foundation” in the NGO’s name as “fandation”, prompting a routing bank, Deutsche Bank, to seek clarification from the Bangladesh central bank, which stopped the transaction.

-There is no NGO under the name of Shalika Foundation in the list of registered Sri Lankan non-profits.
-Reuters could not immediately find contact information for the organization.

 Deutsche Bank declined to comment.

-At the same time, the unusually large number of payment instructions and the transfer requests to private entities - as opposed to other banks - raised suspicions at the Fed, which also alerted the Bangladeshis, the officials said.
+At the same time the unusually high number of payment instructions and the transfer requests to private entities - as opposed to other banks - made the Fed suspicious, which also alerted the Bangladeshis, the officials said.

 The details of how the hacking came to light and was stopped before it did more damage have not been previously reported.
 Bangladesh Bank has billions of dollars in a current account with the Fed, which it uses for international settlements.

-The transactions that were stopped totaled $850-$870 million, one of the officials said.
+The transactions that got stopped totalled between $850 million and $870 million, one of the officials said.

 Last year, Russian computer security company Kaspersky Lab said a multinational gang of cyber criminals had stolen as much as $1 billion from as many as 100 financial institutions around the world in about two years.